build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ✅ All done!
 ```

-### Create the code for the resource stack
+### Create the Code for the Resource Stack

 CDK uses the folder name for the files it generates.
 For this tutorial, we will be using `ec2-cdk`.
 If you named your directory differently, please replace this with the folder name you used.
 To start adding infrastructure, go to the file `lib/ec2-cdk-stack.ts`.
 This is where we will write the code for the resource stack you are going to create.

 A resource stack is a set of cloud infrastructure resources (in your particular case, they will be all AWS resources) that will be provisioned into a specific account.
-The account and Region where these resources are provisioned, can be configured in the stack—we will cover this later on.
+The account and Region where these resources are provisioned can be configured in the stack — which we will cover later on.

 In this resource stack, you are going to create the following resources: